-Having qualified in 2016 with an BSc in Podiatry from Queen Margaret University, I extended my studies to complete my honours year; in which I qualified with a 1st class degree in June 2017.
-For the past year I have been working within the private sector where I have developed my skills and knowledge in all aspects of Podiatry.
+Having qualified with an BSc in Podiatry from Queen Margaret University, I extended my studies to complete my honours year; in which I qualified with a 1st class degree.
+I have worked within the private sector and the NHS where I have developed my skills and knowledge in all aspects of Podiatry.

 Continuing my learning and enhancing my skills are key focuses in my development as a Podiatrist.
-I have recently gained accreditation in steroid injection therapy, and will participate in further continual professional development.
+I have gained accreditation in steroid injection therapy, and continue to participate in further continual professional development.
 Working with the public to provide a friendly and professional service is very important to me, the sole elements of my treatment come from evidence based practice.

 Outside of podiatry I am a keen sports enthusiast, keeping active is a big part of my life.
 Originally from Northern Ireland, I am keen supporter of Ulster and Ireland Rugby, although I occasionally cheer on the Scots as it is now my second home here.
 Attending shows is another hobby of mine, I spend quite a lot of time singing along (quite badly) to musicals at The Playhouse.